 Patrons may access the microfilm reels in the Microforms Room of Reed Library during normal operating hours and do not need to schedule an appointment to do so.
 Please note that select microfilm reels, including all of the maps and all of the Western New York land transactions (indexed in Karen Livsey's Western New York Land Transactions, 1804-1824 and 1825-1835) have been digitized and are freely accessible on the New York Heritage website.
 See below for more information.

-While we understand that the Holland Land Company Records provide great benefit to individuals conducting genealogy research, please note that the Archives & Special Collections staff does not provide genealogical research for patrons.
+While we understand that the Holland Land Company Records provide great benefit to individuals conducting genealogy research, please note that we do not have the staffing to provide genealogy research for patrons.
 If you require assistance with genealogical research, we suggest you contact a professional genealogist.
 Further, we do not have the staffing to conduct searches of records on microfilm.
 Should you require assistance with your genealogical research, you may wish to consider using the services of a professionally trained genealogist.
 The following organizations may be able to provide information concerning individual genealogy services.
 The Reed Library Archives & Special Collections does not endorse the services of the following individuals or organizations, nor can we specifically recommend any of these individuals or organizations:

 Researchers may now access many records of the Archives of the Holland Land Company in digital format.
 Housed on the New York Heritage Digital Collections website, these records include maps, land transactions and other materials digitized from the microfilm holdings of Reed Library.